 Spring into Networking in the Real World and Online

-It is wonderful to network by using contacts you have met only on-line as well as those from the real world.
-The world is getting smaller and smaller as technology enables us to meet people from around the world on-line and travel gets easier and easier in the real world.
+It is wonderful to network to find a job by using contacts you have met only online as well as those from the real world.
+The world is getting smaller and smaller as technology enables us to meet people from around the world online and travel gets easier and easier in the real world.
 As we meet more and more people with whom we would like to maintain relationships, networking becomes increasingly important.

 social media groups

 Contact day– start a list of people you want to maintain a relationship with.
 Create an actual list so that in one place you have the name, address (physical or e-mail), and phone number of people with whom you want to make sure you maintain a relationship.
 Next, pick one day per month as your contact day, and on that day reach out to those on your contact list via email, telephone, or by good old-fashioned handwritten letter.

 Clip list – as you read magazines on your tablet device or surf the internet if you find an article that will be of interest to someone on your contact list clip it and save it to give to that person.
 I use a clipping program that lets me save web pages to a cloud-based storage file I have created.
 Then I can send the “clip” via email right from my Evernote program in a matter of seconds.
 If you send your contacts timely, relevant and useful information, they will like hearing from you and look forward to receiving your messages.